optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### What is benchmarking

-- Compare multiple algorithms on functions with known optimum
+- Compare algorithms on functions with known optimum
-- Should mirror problems you actually want to solve
+- Mirror problems you actually want to solve
     - similar number of parameters
     - similar w.r.t. differentiability or noise
 - Benchmark functions should be fast!
-- Standardized sets of test problems and ways to visualize results

 ---